 Tamar InnThe Quay

 This lively, family-friendly two-bar 17th-century pub was allegedly once a meeting place for smugglers and highwaymen.
 Built on a split level, it sits close by the waterfront in the village centre.
 Stone-built in a mixture of granite, slate and other materials, the pub interior is beamed overhead whilst underfoot is a mix of floorboards and slate flagstones.
 The front bar is divided into several distinct drinking areas and decorated with a few framed paintings, a small bookshelf providing an additional service for the locals.
 The rear bar room is more open and lighter, opening on to the rear slate-flagged courtyard for outside drinking.
 Several (3 - 5) changing beers, usually from Cornwall or Devon, are on offer (the range reduces in winter); the hand-pumped draught cider is normally Old Rosie.
-Food is available lunchtimes and evening, and all day at weekends and during the summer months.
-Live entertainment appears on weekend evenings.
+Live entertainment appears on weekend evenings; quiz night is the first Wednesday of each month.
 Beware the step down on leaving the front door!